vsuzdaltsev/kitchen-terraform-inspec-aws/README.md

 1. ruby ('ruby -v' to check)
 2. bundler ('gem install bundler' to install)
 3. terraform (use appropriate package manager to install)
+4. aws-cli (use appropriate package manager to install)

 #####1.
 Clone repo:
 ```